Daniela Hantuchová: Product endorsement and equipment

 Until the 2009 US Open, Hantuchová endorsed Nike sportswear and had her own line with them for her tournament wear, like players such as Maria Sharapova and Serena Williams.
 From the 2009 US Open onwards, Hantuchová began endorsing Adidas sportswear.
 As of Wimbledon 2010, she shares the same signature line as Ana Ivanovic.
 In 2006, Hantuchová also appeared on an advertisement for Sony Ericsson Cyber-shot phone with Ivanovic.

 Hantuchová also has endorsed four racquet brands.
-She first endorsed Babolat from the time she was a junior until late 2003, then Yonex until the 2007 Toray Pan Pacific Open in Tokyo, when she started using the Prince Ozone Seven Racquets in the 2007 Barclays Dubai Tennis Championships.
-Photos were released from Prince giving the impression that Hantuchová, from the start of the 2011 season, will be using the Prince EXO3 Tour 100.
-However, she signed a deal with Volkl Tennis and then used the Volkl Power Bridge 9.
-Starting with the 2011 Fed Cup, she began using the Prince EXO3 Tour Team 100 again, with which she won her fourth career title.
+She first endorsed Babolat from the time she was a junior until late 2003, then Yonex until the 2007 Pan Pacific Open in Tokyo, when she started using the Prince Ozone Seven at the 2007 Dubai Tennis Championships.
+Photos were released from Prince giving the impression that Hantuchová, from the start of the 2011 season, will be using the Prince EXO3 Tour Team 100.
+However, she signed a deal with Völkl Tennis and then used the Völkl Power Bridge 9.
+At the 2011 Fed Cup, she began using the Prince EXO3 Tour Team 100 again, with which she won her fourth career title.
+In 2014, she started using the Prince Warrior Pro 100.
 In spring of 2015, Hantuchová started using HEAD rackets and bags although the racket is not part of the current range and appears to be all black in color.
-During the 2015 Grass Court Season, Hantuchová started using the HEAD Graphene Instinct MP racket.
+During the 2015 grass court season, Hantuchová started using the HEAD Graphene Instinct MP racket.
 In 2016, Hantuchová switched her racquet brand back to Babolat.